peuweb/n8n-docker/README.md

 # n8n-docker
-An simple and starter docker template with N8N Application + Postgres + NGINX Exemple file.
+A simple and starter docker template for N8N Application + Postgres + NGINX example file.

 # n8n with PostgreSQL